jemcafe/sl/README.md

 }
 ```

-In "app.test.js"
+Import functions to "app.test.js" for testing.
 ```
 const app = require('./app');
 ```

-Jest runs any test file with a .test.js at the end.
+Jest runs any test file with a ".test.js" at the end.

 Run tests.
 ```